lambdamikel/Busch-2090/README.md

 ### Future Work

 1. Test all op-codes for correct behavior, correct Carry and Zero flag behavior, etc.

-2. The R3 resest button unfortunately also clears the RAM memory of the emulator.
+2. The R3 reset button unfortunately also clears the RAM memory of the emulator.
 Hence, add a reset button that doesn't do that.

 3. Add the "real" ``PGM 7``, which is the Nim game.
 I need to get the source code from somebody having a real Microtronic 2090 arround, as there is no listing of this game in the Busch manuals :-(

 4. Add some more ``PGM`` programs, e.g., the Lunar Lander from the manual.

 5. Implement the ``PGM 3`` and ``PGM 4`` clock programs (enter time and display time).

-6. Add drivers to the DOT output LEDs such that they can also be used as output pins, as with the real Microtronic.
+6. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
 This might require a simple transitor or Darlington driver.

-7. Add some digital inputs, like in the real Busch Microtronic.
-The input ports are for hardware hacking are are read via  ``FDx (DIN)`` data-in OP-code.
-This OP-code currently doesn't make sense, due to the lack of hardware inputs.
-Perhaps I can use the Arduino digital ports D0 - D4 for that.
+7. Add four digital inputs, like in the real Busch Microtronic, for hardware hacking.
+These inputs are are read via the DIN data in op-code, ``FDx``, which is currently useless due to the lack of these inputs.
+Perhaps I can use the still unassigned ``D0`` - ``D3`` Arduino pins for that.

 8. With 7. done, control a Speech Synthesizer from these ports!
-A Speech Synthesizer extension board was announced in the first Busch 2090 manual, but was never released to market.
+A Speech Synthesizer extension board was announced as early as 1983 by Busch, in the first Busch 2090 manual, but was never released.

-9. Try to connect a character display, such as the Hitachi HD44780 which has a 4bit input mode.
+9. Try to connect a character display, such as the Hitachi HD44780.

-10. Implement ``BKP`` and ``STEP`` (breakpoint and step).
+10. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
+I did not really use them a lot in 1983.

 **Plenty of work to be done - let's go for it!**